Hertzsprung–Russell diagram: Historical background

 In the nineteenth century large-scale photographic spectroscopic surveys of stars were performed at Harvard College Observatory, producing spectral classifications for tens of thousands of stars, culminating ultimately in the Henry Draper Catalogue.
 In one segment of this work Antonia Maury included divisions of the stars by the width of their spectral lines.
 Hertzsprung noted that stars described with narrow lines tended to have smaller proper motions than the others of the same spectral classification.
 He took this as an indication of greater luminosity for the narrow-line stars, and computed secular parallaxes for several groups of these, allowing him to estimate their absolute magnitude.

 In 1910 Hans Oswald Rosenberg published a diagram plotting the apparent magnitude of stars in the Pleiades cluster against the strengths of the calcium K line and two hydrogen Balmer lines.
 These spectral lines serve as a proxy for the temperature of the star, an early form of spectral classification.
-The apparent magnitude of stars in the same cluster is equivalent to their absolute magnitude and so this early diagram was effectively a plot of luminosity against temperature.
+The apparent magnitude of stars in the same cluster is equivalent to their absolute magnitude, so this early diagram was effectively a plot of luminosity against temperature.
 The same type of diagram is still used today as a means of showing the stars in clusters without having to initially know their distance and luminosity.
 Hertzsprung had already been working with this type of diagram, but his first publications showing it were not until 1911.
 This was also the form of the diagram using apparent magnitudes of a cluster of stars all at the same distance.

 Russell's early (1913) versions of the diagram included Maury's giant stars identified by Hertzsprung, those nearby stars with parallaxes measured at the time, stars from the Hyades (a nearby open cluster), and several moving groups, for which the moving cluster method could be used to derive distances and thereby obtain absolute magnitudes for those stars.